COVID-19 and Your VA Benefits

 Enhanced Satisfactory/Unsatisfactory Grading Option:

-An Enhanced Satisfactory/Unsatisfactory (S/U) Grading Option is now available to all students enrolled in Spring and/or Summer 2020 and can be applied to all graduate and undergraduate courses (the College of Veterinary Medicine has a separate plan appropriate for their courses).
+An Enhanced Satisfactory/Unsatisfactory (S/U) Grading Option is now available to all students and can be applied to all graduate and undergraduate courses (the College of Veterinary Medicine has a separate plan appropriate for their courses).

-Those using VA education benefits who wish to change a course grading to “Satisfactory/Unsatisfactory” will now be able to do so without it impacting their benefits for the current Spring 2020 or Summer 2020 terms.
+Those using VA education benefits who wish to change a course grading to “Satisfactory/Unsatisfactory” will now be able to do so without it impacting their benefits for the current terms.

 Details of the new options are highlighted on the Student Services Center website.